epfl-lara/compiler2024-labs-public/lab01_interpreter/Readme.md

 * `matchesWildcard` matches any value and returns an empty `Frame`
 * `matchesValue` matches the exact value and returns an empty `Frame`
 * `matchesBinding` matches a binding and returns a `Frame` with the bindings if any.
 Be careful, the type of the binding must match as well.
 * `matchesRecord` matches a record with the same name and the same fields, and returns a `Frame` with the bindings if any.
 Note that the fields of the record can be expressions and that the patterns for the fields should be recursively matched.
-Be careful, the record type must match as well (you can use `Pattern.record#dynamicType` and `structurallyMatches`.)
+Be careful, the record type must match as well (you can use `pattern.tpe` and `structurallyMatches`.)

 ### Step 8: Lambdas